Need money fast to pay for an urgent expense? A short-term loan could be the answer.

 - Need to be paid back quickly.
 Short loan terms mean higher monthly payments.
 If you fall behind on your payments, there is the risk of getting stuck in a cycle of debt.

 - Predatory lenders.
-Scammers operate in the short-term loans sector, so you’ll need to do your due diligence to make sure you only ever deal with legit lenders.
+Scammers operate in the short-term loans sector, so make sure you only ever deal with legit lenders.

 Other ways to borrow money